benwzj/benwzj.github.io/_drafts/2024-03-07-conclusion-rocketapp.md

 - use `map()` to list all items in React, do it re-render every time?
 - What is CSS pollution.
 How to deal with it?
 - Overview the code qulity of Mission App.
+- What should do to support IE11 browser.